-Our manufacturing facilities are subject to periodic inspection by regulatory authorities and our operations will continue to be regulated by the FDA for compliance with Good Manufacturing Practice ("GMP") requirements contained in the FDA's Quality System Regulations, or QSR.
-We are also required to comply with the Medical Device Directive ("MDD") and International Organization for Standardization ("ISO"), quality system standards in order to produce products for sale in Europe.
-If we fail to continue to comply with GMP requirements, the MDD, or ISO standards, we may be required to cease all or part of our operations until we comply with these regulations.
-We continue to be subject to FDA inspections at any time, and we are subject to MDD and ISO audits on an annual basis to maintain our certifications.
+Our manufacturing facilities are subject to periodic inspection by regulatory authorities and our operations will continue to be regulated by the FDA for compliance with Good Manufacturing Practice requirements contained in the FDA's Quality System Regulations, or QSR.
+We are also required to comply with International Organization for Standardization, or ISO, quality system standards in order to produce products for sale in Europe.
+If we fail to continue to comply with Good Manufacturing Practice requirements or ISO standards, we may be required to cease all or part of our operations until we comply with these regulations.
+We are currently in compliance with ISO standards.
+We continue to be subject to FDA inspections at any time.
 Maintaining such compliance is difficult and costly.
-We cannot be certain that our facilities will be found to comply with GMP requirements, the MDD, or ISO standards in future inspections and audits by regulatory authorities.
+We cannot be certain that our facilities will be found to comply with Good Manufacturing Practice requirements or ISO standards in future inspections and audits by regulatory authorities.

 The state of California also requires that we maintain a license to manufacture medical devices.
-We are subject to periodic inspections by the California Department of Health Services and, if we are unable to maintain this license following any future inspections, we will be unable to manufacture or ship products.
+We are subject to periodic inspections by the California Department of Health Services and, if we are unable to maintain this license following any future inspections, we will be unable to manufacture or ship any products.